alejandrohdez00/Neuroevolution---Pacman/README.md

 # Neuroevolution --- Pacman
 Neuroevolution of Augmenting Topologies (NEAT) study using Pacman enviroment.
-This is the code used for my Bachelor's Thesis.
+This is the code used for the development of my Bachelor's Thesis, which can be read here